Using yarn yarn add @sentry/browser @sentry/tracing # Using npm npm install --save @sentry/browser @sentry/tracing

 - Number of new issues introduced in the latest release

-With Release Health configured by default, you can track how a release trends from the second it’s live to the point it starts to erode (a rare moment, I know.).
+With Release Health configured by default, you can track how a release trends from the second it’s live to the point it starts to degrade (a rare moment, I know.).

 Jaylum Chen, Staff Software Engineer at Eventbrite, and his team have been using Release Health, to quickly detect bad releases by gauging the levels of adoption and the percentage of crash-free sessions and crash-free users.
 Sentry takes the mystery out of debugging and gives the Eventbrite engineering team the context needed to quickly fix an issue.
 This lets them focus their time on building what’s next rather than debugging hard to find bugs.